Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Wet into Dry

-It is produced by adding sufficient pigment and water over dry paper.
-The advantage of this technique is you have more control.
+It is produced by adding sufficient pigment and water to dry paper.
+The advantage of this technique is that you have more control.

 Gradation